ajtribick/twofloat/README.md

 the value as the sum of two non-overlapping `f64` values.

 Operator traits are implemented both for reference and value types where appropriate.
-Refer to the source code for the source of the algorithms.
+The code indicates the source of the algorithms used.

 Mathematical constants are available in the `twofloat::consts` module, which provides the same set of constants as `std::f64::consts`.